 sudo service apache2 start

-Next, open Apache default site configuration file in Ubuntu, then add the directory block below if the block isn’t in there already.
+Next, open the Apache default site configuration file in Ubuntu, then add the directory block below if it isn’t already there.

 If it’s there, then make sure it matches the block below highlighted in red: